September 28, 2022 By College Ave Student Loans

 Frequently Asked Questions

-Approximately 32% of high school seniors didn’t complete the FAFSA because they thought their families made too much money to qualify for financial aid.
+Many high school seniors don’t complete the FAFSA because they think their families make too much money to qualify for financial aid.
 However, the FAFSA doesn’t have an income cap.
 Most students qualify for some form of financial aid, including student loans.

 How do I know if I qualify for the FAFSA?

 If your child is a U.S. citizen or permanent resident, will earn their high school diploma and is planning to enroll in college, they qualify for the FAFSA regardless of your citizenship status.